-The Armed Forces Retirement Home Historic District includes a collection of 19th- and early-20th-century buildings, as well as extensive historic landscapes.
-Dating from 1842 to 1951, the buildings focus around Lincoln's Cottage, the centerpiece of the property.
-The cottage is the original Gothic Revival-style Corn Rigs, built between 1842 and 1843 as the home of George Riggs.
-In 1852, following a push to establish a soldiers' home in DC, Congress purchased the cottage to use as a home for retired and disabled U.S. Army Veterans, and the asylum continued to develop with the construction of surrounding buildings in the years that followed.
-In addition to the buildings, the historic grounds and the statuary and war relics that decorate them comprise part of the historic district.
+The Armed Forces Retirement Home Historic District includes a collection of 19th- and early-20th-century buildings, as well as an extensive historic landscapes.
+Dating from 1842 to 1951, the focal point is Lincoln Cottage, the centerpiece of the property.
+The Gothic Revival-style cottage was originally known as Corn Rigs, as it was built between 1842 and 1843 for George Riggs.
+In 1852, following a push to establish a soldiers' home in DC, Congress purchased the cottage to use as a home for retired and disabled U.S. Army Veterans.
+The asylum continued to develop with the construction of surrounding buildings in the years that followed.
+In addition to the buildings, the historic grounds -- and the statuary and war relics that decorate them -- comprise part of the historic district.

 DC Inventory: May 22, 2008